prasser/s2r2/README.md

 split the workload equally amongst the threads.
 The black pixels are rendered in the first phase.
 In the second phase, a subset of the pixels not processed in the first phase (the white pixels in the above figure). are rendered.
 Finally, rays are traced for all pixels not processed in the first or second phase.
-The four phases are executed in a multithreaded manner following the interleaved scheme.
+The four phases are executed in a multithreaded manner following the interleaved scheme, i.e., thread-1 renders rows 0 and 3, thread-2 renders rows 1 and 4 and thread-3 renders tows 2 and 5.
 All threads are synchronized after each of the four phases.